 - Operator is speeding

-- Operator is creating dangerous wakes in “no wake” areas
+- The operator is creating dangerous wakes in “no wake” areas

-Driving a boat demands a level of responsibility that ensures the safety of all individuals in the surrounding area including passengers, swimmers, people in other boats, and people enjoying water-sports.
-Negligence can result in dangerous accidents that leave victims severely injured.
+When you drive a boat, you must take responsibility to ensure the safety of everyone in the surrounding area.
+Negligence can result in dangerous accidents that leave victims injured.

 Requirements and Education

 There are many education and outreach programs available.
 For instance, the “Kid’s Don’t Float Life Jacket Loaner Board” program is a co-op program between the DNR and community partners.
-A life jacket loaner station is placed at boat landings around Wisconsin.
-The stations provide a loaner life jacket for boaters.
-Currently there are 147 stations in the program.
+Wisconsin places life jacket loaner stations at boat landings to provide boaters with loaner life jackets.
+The program has 147 stations at present across the state.